Morgan Stanley Increases Victory Capital (NASDAQ:VCTR) Price Target to $25.00

-Victory Capital (NASDAQ:VCTR) had its price objective raised by Morgan Stanley from $23.00 to $25.00 in a research report released on Thursday, Stock Target Advisor reports.
-The brokerage currently has an underweight rating on the stock.
+Victory Capital (NASDAQ:VCTR) had its price objective hoisted by equities research analysts at Morgan Stanley from $23.00 to $25.00 in a research report issued on Wednesday, Benzinga reports.
+The brokerage currently has an “underweight” rating on the stock.
+Morgan Stanley’s target price points to a potential downside of 9.35% from the company’s current price.

-A number of other brokerages have also commented on VCTR.
-TheStreet upgraded shares of Victory Capital from a d+ rating to a c- rating in a research report on Monday, February 8th.
-Zacks Investment Research upgraded shares of Victory Capital from a hold rating to a buy rating and set a $24.00 price target on the stock in a research report on Saturday, January 30th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company’s stock.
-Victory Capital currently has a consensus rating of Buy and an average target price of $23.71.
+Other equities research analysts have also recently issued reports about the company.
+Bank of America raised Victory Capital from an “underperform” rating to a “buy” rating and lifted their price objective for the company from $24.00 to $32.00 in a research note on Friday, April 9th.
+TheStreet raised Victory Capital from a “d+” rating to a “c-” rating in a research note on Monday, February 8th.
+Finally, Zacks Investment Research raised Victory Capital from a “hold” rating to a “buy” rating and set a $24.00 price objective for the company in a research note on Saturday, January 30th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company’s stock.
+Victory Capital currently has an average rating of “Buy” and a consensus target price of $23.71.

 About Victory Capital